 ‘London, 1802’ is used to fulfill two main purposes of Wordsworth.
 First, it pays homage to Milton, who lived between 1608 and 1674, notable for his epic Paradise.
 During the time of the Civil War, Milton helped the people to retain virtues and religious values.
 Likewise, he wishes, Milton to be alive now to save England with his nobility and virtue.
 Second, the poem draws attention to things like “manners, virtue, freedom, power” which he feels lost in England.

-Literary or Poetic devices employed in a poem helps the poet to emphasis on his emotions, feelings, and ideas to the readers.
+Literary or poetic devices employed in a poem help the poet to emphasize on his emotions, feelings, and ideas to the readers.
 In ‘London, 1802’ Wordsworth substantiates his view on England’s moral decadence amidst its thriving industrialization with his tone, and other devices such as Apostrophe, Metaphor, Symbols, Enjambment, Metonymy, etc.

 - Tone.
-In ‘London, 1802’, Wordsworth has used pleading and praising tone.
-When he calls for Milton to save England and its society, using his ideologies, his urgency and desperation to save his country are expressed in the pleading tone.
-At the same time, while honouring Milton of his achievements, he employed a praising tone.
+In ‘London, 1802’, Wordsworth has used a pleading and praising tone.
+When he calls for Milton to save England and its society, using his ideologies, his urgency and desperation to save his country are expressed in a pleading tone.
+At the same time, while honoring Milton of his achievements, he employed a praising tone.

 - Simile and Metaphor.
 These devices are used in the poem to make comparisons.
 In the third line, the poet compares England to a fen, not an ordinary but a fen “of stagnant waters” to mean England has lost its vigor.
 Further, while praising Milton, the speaker compares him to natural elements.
 In line 9, he compares Milton’s soul to a bright and powerful star.
 And, in line 10, he compares Milton’s voice to “the sea,” to depict its power and the ability to influence.

 - Personification.
-Wordsworth in his attempt to present the degradation of England caused by the people, pictures England to a human.
-He personifies England to a woman, by saying “England hath need of thee: she is a fen.”
+Wordsworth in his attempt to present the degradation of England caused by the people, pictures England as a human.
+He personifies England as a woman, by saying “England hath need of thee: she is a fen.”
 It helps the readers to associate England too has a heart and has weaknesses like humans.

 - Enjambment.
 In poetry, enjambment refers to the continuation of a sentence without a pause beyond the end of a line, couplet, or stanza.
-In ‘London 1802,’ there are a few occurrence Enjambment as in lines 2, 3 “fen/Of stagnant waters” and 5, 6 “ancient English dower/ Of inward happiness.”
+In ‘London 1802,’ there are a few occurrences of enjambment as in lines 2, 3 “fen/Of stagnant waters” and 5, 6 “ancient English dower/ Of inward happiness.”